-The final year Comprehensive Design Project is assessed by the report submitted by the group on the collective design and the individual design by each student.
+The final year Comprehensive Design Project is assessed by the interim reports, final report, presentations and viva voce examinations.

 The marks are displayed on the notice board and the students are given a chance to apply for re-correction.
 The re-correction application is also allowed for continuous assessment results displayed on the notice board before the end of the semester.